block-foundation/solidity-land-registry/README.md

 With our smart contract for the land registry system, an owner can register their land, update the land details, and even transfer ownership in a seamless and secure manner.
 Not only does this bring about a new level of trust and reliability to land transactions, but it also significantly reduces the potential for fraudulent activities.

-This is an example of  a smart contract for a land registry system where an owner can register their land, update the land details, and even transfer ownership in a secure way.
-This contract makes land transactions more transparent and trustworthy.
+This smart contract for a land registry system in which land transactions are more transparent and trustworthy, and allows an owner to register their land, update the land details, and  transfer ownership in a secure way.

 The primary functionalities include: